Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Perturbation approximation

-In the subcutaneous region, the quantity of interstitial fluid is much larger than the quantity of adipose cells.
-Thus the subcutaneous tissue velocity or composite velocity and stream function can be considered in macroscopic level as the velocity and stream function for interstitial fluid, which we can assume from literature \citep{barry1997deformation,barry1991fluid}. \begin{theorem} If $\Phi_i (i=f,c)$ are the stream functions defined as
+In the SCL, the quantity of IF is much larger than the quantity of AC.
+Thus the subcutaneous tissue velocity or composite velocity and stream function can be considered in macroscopic level \citep{barry1997deformation,barry1991fluid}.
+The spreading of the injected fluid within the interstitial space of the subcutaneous tissue can be manifested by the streamline pattern exhibited by the composite motion of IF and AC. \begin{theorem} If $\Phi_i (i=f,c)$ are the stream functions defined as